IFOMPT is working towards reciprocal recognition of members of IFOMPT Member Organisations.

 Reciprocal recognition is when OMPT organisations of two countries agree that a member of one Member Organisation is able to become a member of another Member Organisation without added requirements such as further examination, portfolio review, or additional education.
 Reciprocal recognition is linked to allowing the OMPT trained physical therapist to have the same rights and privileges within the Member Organisation as others within the organisation who have successfully completed an IFOMPT approved OMPT educational programme.

-Support for Member Organisation regarding development of reciprocal recognition
+Support for Member Organisations regarding development of reciprocal recognition

 Some IFOMPT Member Organisations have constitutional requirements that acceptance of OMPT trained members from one country will only be accepted if a reciprocal level of acceptance is permitted from the other country.
 Therefore, IFOMPT has established a draft Memorandum of Understanding that Member Organisations may use and modify to meet their needs in development of these relationships with other Member Organisations.

 Which countries have reciprocal recognition?

 The Member Organisations from Australia, Canada, New Zealand, the UK, USA, Germany, Denmark, Sweden, and Finland accept all graduates of IFOMPT approved OMPT programmes as OMPT specialists within their organisations.
-This is essentially expands the concept of “Reciprocal Recognition” to “Universal Recognition” of the expertise of physical therapists trained in IFOMPT approval programmes for all the Member Organizations that represent these countries.
+This is essentially expands the concept of “Reciprocal Recognition” to “Universal Recognition” of the expertise of physical therapists trained in IFOMPT approved programmes for all the Member Organisations that represent these countries.

 Registration and license to practice